Fostering Heart's Statement Of Purpose:

 The standards of care to be followed by the agency

-Each Foster Carer is allocated to a supervising social worker to share responsibility for the work of each of its Foster Carers.
+Each Foster Carer is allocated to a supervising social worker to share responsibility for the work of each of its Foster Carer.
 Foster Carers have access to telephone advice twenty-four hours a day 365 days of the year.
 Supervising social worker and/or a manager is permanently available to provide support to the twenty-four-hour service.
 There is a dedicated team for out of hours referrals.

-Children in placement are seen regularly by the carer’s supervising social worker.
+Children in placement are seen regularly by the Foster Carer’s supervising social worker.
 Their right to complain is explained to them in an age appropriate way at an early stage of their placement.
 When age appropriate they are given a copy of the agency Children’s or Young Persons Guide, when there is a need identified it will be translated to other languages.

 Foster Carers are expected to maintain clean and comfortable accommodation and to provide appropriate food at all times.
 They must ensure that the children in their care have adequate pocket money, clothing, toys and other personal possessions.